 Conclusion

-You now have clear benchmarks to estimate how much SEO might cost based on your current stage.
-These are helpful for planning, but they are still just estimates.
+You now have clear benchmarks to estimate how much optimization might cost based on your current stage.
+These help plan ecommerce SEO services use, but they are still just estimates.
 The real scope always depends on your product catalog, internal resources, and how competitive your market is.

 If you are looking for an SEO strategy that reflects your business goals and adapts to your real market, we can help you map it out.
-Get in touch for a free consultation!
+Get in touch to find out the ecommerce SEO cost for your project!